-TRANS 6201: FINANCIAL TRANSLATION
+TRANS6201: FINANCIAL TRANSLATION

-Students will be required to translate economic financial and texts. from specialized areas such as banking, accounting, insurance, shipping, trade. customs and procurement.
-Course material will be drawn from the vast amount of literature available in these areas such as financial statements, financial reports, local and international procurement guidelines, articles on global economics, General Accepted Accounting Principles (GAAP), and International Financial Reporting Standards (IFRSs).
+Students will be required to translate financial and economic texts, from specialized areas such as banking, accounting, insurance, shipping, trade, customs and procurement.
+Students will also be introduced to the translation of consumer-oriented texts and advertising.
+Course materials will be drawn from the vast amount of literature available in these areas such as financial statements, financial reports, local and international procurement guidelines, articles on global economics, General Accepted Accounting Principles (GAAP), and International Financial Reporting Standards (IFRSs), and advertising.

-TRANS6202: MANAGEMENT OF TRANSLATION PROJECTS
+TRAN6202: MANAGEMENT OF TRANSLATION PROJECTS

 This course will be delivered through three (3) face-to-face, one-hour lectures per week.
 Students will be required to handle a translation project from start to finish, from supplying rates and pro-forma invoices, to using CAT tools and preparing glossaries, to editing, standardization, proof reading and formatting, through to submission of final document and invoice, and collection of payment.
-Students will also learn to log documents for ease of reference in the future.
+Students will also learn to log documents so progress can be tracked and to file documents for ease of reference in the future.

-TRANS6203: LEGAL TRANSLATION
+TRAN6203: LEGAL TRANSLATION

 The course provides exposure to the study of the types of legal documents most likely to be encountered by professional translators.
 It introduces students to common legal concepts, terminology and instruments, using a comparative approach to the analysis and translation of the language and conventions of the common law and civil law systems.
-The materials to be translated are documents commonly used in the four areas of focus - certificates, deeds, declarations, wills, divorce decrees, division of property, leases. sale agreements. mortgages. debentures, promissory notes, bills of sale, insurance contracts. tax assessments.
+The materials to be translated are documents commonly used in the four areas of focus - certificates, deeds, declarations, wills, divorce decrees, division of property, leases, sale agreements, mortgages, debentures, promissory notes, bills of sale, insurance contracts, tax assessments.